Argentina moves to World Cup final, tops France 80-66

+The veteran Argentinian forward didn’t need to give more of an explanation.
+The World Cup is one win away, and Scola made sure his team would have a chance to hoist the trophy.

-BEIJING (AP) — Luis Scola scored 28 points and grabbed 13 rebounds, and Argentina is heading to its first gold-medal game in 15 years after beating France 80-66 on Friday in a World Cup semifinal.
+Scola scored 28 points and grabbed 13 rebounds, sealing the deal with 3-pointers on consecutive possessions down the stretch, and Argentina beat France 80-66 on Friday in a World Cup semifinal.
+Argentina will play Spain in the gold-medal game on Sunday.

-Scola finished it in style, hitting a pair of consecutive 3-pointers late in the fourth to push Argentina’s lead to 15.
-Facundo Campazzo scored 12 for Argentina, which will play Spain for the World Cup title on Sunday night.

-It’s the first gold-medal game for Argentina since the 2004 Olympics, and its first World Cup final appearance since 2002.
-Argentina — a team with no active NBA players on its roster — will be bidding for its second title, after winning the inaugural world championship in 1950.
+Gabriel Deck scored 13 points and Facundo Campazzo added 12 for Argentina, a team with no active NBA players on its roster and still made its first gold-medal game in Olympic or World Cup play since the 2004 Athens Games.
+And when he made his way to the locker room, Scola was greeted by chants of “M-V-P” from teammates.

+He corrected them with a smile: “MBP,” he said.
+“Most Beautiful Player.”

 Frank Ntilikina and Evan Fournier each scored 16 for France, which will play Australia for the bronze on Sunday.
 Nando De Colo scored 11 for France, a team that looked nothing like the one that topped the U.S. in the quarterfinals on Wednesday.